 Pull the shifter into gear and drop the right pedal, and power from the four-cylinder feels adequate if measured, at least until its revs get closer to the 6000-rpm horsepower peak.

-The 2015 Kia Sportage's optional turbocharged four-cylinder helps it stand out in terms of power, while the base non-turbo four is pleasant enough and returns good fuel economy.
+The Sportage's optional turbocharged 4-cylinder helps it stand out in terms of power, while the base non-turbo inline-4 is pleasant enough and returns good fuel economy.

-That 2.4-liter base engine, included on EX and LX trims, produces 182 hp in the base LX model and 180 hp in the EX.
-It uses direct injection both to maximize output an manage fuel use.
-It feels plenty perky with the standard six-speed automatic and front-wheel drive, although the all-wheel-drive version can feel a bit taxed.
+That 2.4-liter base engine produces 182 hp in the base LX model and 180 hp in the EX.
+It uses direct injection to both maximize output an manage fuel use.
+It feels plenty perky with the standard 6-speed automatic and front-wheel drive, although the all-wheel-drive version can feel a bit taxed.

-Choosing the Sportage SX specifies a turbocharged 2.0-liter four, and lifts output to a healthy 260 hp.
+Choosing the Sportage SX specifies a turbocharged 2.0-liter inline-4 that lifts output to a healthy 260 hp.
 That's more than enough to overpower the front wheels a few rotations before the traction control cuts in on the dance.
-With the turbo also comes a set of shift paddles, for more natural driving response.
-Throughout the lineup, though, we've felt that the accelerator pedal is just a little too touchy at tip-in, though.
+With the turbo also comes a pair of shift paddles to get the driver more involved.
+Throughout the lineup, though, we've felt that the accelerator pedal is just a little too touchy at tip-in.
 One somewhat counterintuitive way to manage this is to keep the Eco button selected, which dulls throttle response to an acceptable level on take-off, but also makes it less responsive when you want to pass.

-The all-wheel-drive system that's available through most of the lineup has a true locking differential that splits power 50:50 front to back at up to 25 mph.
-It’s great for peace of mind, less so for handling and fuel economy—but probably a necessity to handle the horsepower emanating from the SX's turbo four.
+The all-wheel-drive system that's available through most of the lineup has a true locking differential that splits power 50/50 front-to-back at up to 25 mph.
+It’s great for peace of mind, less so for handling and fuel economy, but probably a necessity to handle the horsepower emanating from the SX's turbo-4.
 The AWD system adds about 200 pounds, so unless you’re in snowy northern tier, pass on the AWD system with the base engine to save on weight and gas.

 The cabin offers a relatively spacious feel (aided, at least in part, by the panoramic roof.)